History of Mexico: President Vicente Fox Quesada (2000–2006)

-Emphasizing the need to upgrade infrastructure, modernize the tax system and labor laws, integrate with the U.S. economy, and allow private investment in the energy sector, Vicente Fox Quesada, the candidate of the National Action Party (PAN), was elected the 69th president of Mexico on 2 July 2000, ending PRI's 71-year-long control of the office.
-Though Fox's victory was due in part to popular discontent with decades of unchallenged PRI hegemony, also, Fox's opponent, president Zedillo, conceded defeat on the night of the election—a first in Mexican history.
-A further sign of the quickening of Mexican democracy was the fact that PAN failed to win a majority in both chambers of Congress—a situation that prevented Fox from implementing his reform pledges.
+Emphasizing the need to upgrade infrastructure, modernize the tax system and labor laws, integrate with the U.S. economy, and allow private investment in the energy sector, Vicente Fox Quesada, the candidate of the National Action Party (PAN), was elected president of Mexico on 2 July 2000, ending PRI's 71-year-long control of the office.
+Though Fox's victory was partly due to popular discontent with decades of unchallenged PRI hegemony, Fox's opponent, Francisco Labastida, conceded defeat on the night of the election—a first in Mexican history.
+A further sign of the quickening of Mexican democracy was the fact that PAN failed to win a majority in both chambers of Congress.
+This situation prevented Fox from implementing his reform pledges.
 Nonetheless, the transfer of power in 2000 was quick and peaceful.

-Fox was a very strong candidate, but an ineffective president who was weakened by PAN's minority status in Congress.
-Historian Philip Russell summarizes the strengths and weaknesses of Fox as president:

-Marketed on television, Fox made a far better candidate than he did president.
-He failed to take charge and provide cabinet leadership, failed to set priorities, and turned a blind eye to alliance building...
+Fox was a strong candidate but an ineffective president weakened by PAN's minority status in Congress.
+Historian Philip Russell summarizes: Marketed on television, Fox made a far better candidate than he did president.
+He failed to take charge and provide cabinet leadership, failed to set priorities, and disregarded alliance building...
 By 2006, political scientist Soledad Loaeza noted, "the eager candidate became a reluctant president who avoided tough choices and appeared hesitant and unable to hide the weariness caused by the responsibilities and constraints of the office." ...He had little success in fighting crime.
 Even though he maintained the macroeconomic stability inherited from his predecessor, economic growth barely exceeded the rate of population increase.
-Similarly, the lack of fiscal reform left tax collection at a rate similar to that of Haiti...
+Similarly, the lack of fiscal reform left tax collection at a rate similar to Haiti's...
 Finally, during Fox's administration, only 1.4 million formal-sector jobs were created, leading to massive immigration to the United States and an explosive increase in informal employment.

+Fox initiated policies to attract foreign investment, promote trade, and modernize Mexico's economy, although progress in these areas was mixed.
+Additionally, Fox's presidency was notable for its emphasis on improving relations with the United States and advocating for comprehensive immigration reform.

 President Felipe Calderón Hinojosa (2006–2012)

 President Felipe Calderón Hinojosa (PAN) took office after one of the most hotly contested elections in recent Mexican history; Calderón won by such a small margin (.56% or 233,831 votes.) that the runner-up, Andrés Manuel López Obrador of the leftist Party of the Democratic Revolution (PRD) contested the results.

-Despite establishing a cap on the salaries of high-ranking public servants, Calderón ordered a raise on the salaries of the Federal Police and the Mexican Armed Forces on his first day as president.
+On his first day as president, Calderón raised the salaries of the Federal Police and the Mexican Armed Forces despite establishing a cap on the salaries of high-ranking public servants.

-Calderón's government ordered massive raids on drug cartels upon assuming office in December 2006 in response to an increase in cartel violence in his home state of Michoacán.
-The decision to intensify drug enforcement operations has led to an ongoing conflict between the federal government and the Mexican drug cartels.
+Calderón also pursued economic reforms and initiatives to promote competitiveness and investment in sectors such as energy and infrastructure.
+However, his administration was criticized for its handling of the economy, and some pointed to persistent issues such as unemployment and inequality.